-Introducing Jammu & Kashmir
+Introducing Jammu & Kashmir (Including Ladakh)

 The mountain retreat of Mughals and Buddhist lamas; the Alps of India; Jehangir’s Valley of Paradise.
 All these terms have been used to describe Kashmir, one of India’s wildest and most controversial tourist destinations.
 After 20 years of isolation, travellers are slowly drifting back to this legendary backwater, returning to Srinagar’s famous houseboats and walking the trekking routes north of Pahalgam.
 Kashmir boasts some of the highest and most rugged landscapes on earth in mountainous Ladakh, and one of the most sublime in serene Dal Lake.